Note

 The GRAM5 service architecture consists of several components which work together to authenticate users, manage jobs, interface with the LRM, and stage files.
 These components are:

-The globus-job-manager daemon processes job requests and coordinates file transfers.
-There is one long-lived instance of this per user per LRM and one short-lived instance per job.
+daemon processes job requests and coordinates file transfers.
+There is one long-lived instance of this per user per LRM and one short-lived instance per job. - Scheduler Event Generator

-The globus-scheduler-event-generator process parses LRM-specific data relating to job startup, execution, and termination into an LRM-independent data format.
-There is optionally one instance of this program per LRM.
+process parses LRM-specific data relating to job startup, execution, and termination into an LRM-independent data format.
+There is optionally one instance of this program per LRM. - LRM Adapter

 The LRM adapter provides an interface between the GRAM5 system components and the LRM.
 It provides concrete implementations of the submit, cancel, and poll functionality for a particular system’s LRM and to generate job status change events.